Russian regions make vaccines mandatory for many workers

 He said regional governors made their decisions based on local infection trends and that “voluntary vaccination rates really leave room for improvement.”

-Russia has reported more than 5.2 million confirmed virus cases and nearly 128,000 deaths in the pandemic.
+Russia has reported more than 5.2 million confirmed virus cases and nearly 128,000 deaths.
 New daily cases have averaged around 14,000 this week, compared to last week’s average of 9,000.

+The regional vaccine requirements drew mixed views in Russia.
+Russia’s business ombudsman, Boris Titov, said the business community would welcome the mandates if they prove to be an alternative to restricting their work.

+However, several business associations polled by the Interfax news agency said it was unclear how employers would make staff members who don’t want shots submit to them.